 The author recommends a new scheme for regulating the use of government subsidies and countervailing duties in international trade, an area presently regulated by the General Agreement on Tariffs and Trade.
 He contends that these rules should be based to a large extent on principles of free trade and economic efficiency.
 In addition to setting out proposed regulations, the author analyzes the strength and weaknesses of free trade theory and of the present GATT rules regarding subsidies and countervailing duties.

 Barceló III, John J., "Subsidies and Countervailing Duties--Analysis and a Proposal" (1977).
 Cornell Law Faculty Publications.
-Paper 513.
+513.

 Published in: Law and Policy in International Business, vol. 9, no. 3 (1977).